Sondra Lee

-Sondra Lee (born Sondra Lee Gash, September 30, 1930) is an American former actress and dancer who performed on Broadway, on television, and in films.
+Sondra Lee Gash (September 30, 1928 – February 23, 2026) was an American actress, teacher and dancer who performed on Broadway.
+She was known for her theatrical musical appearances, most notably appearing in the original productions of Peter Pan (1954) and Hello, Dolly!
+(1964).
+Aside from acting, she also taught acting courses at New York University and at the Stella Adler Conservatory.

-Early years
+Early life

-The daughter of David and Belle Gash, Lee was born in Newark, New Jersey, and grew up there.
+The daughter of David and Belle (Rosenfeld) Gash, Lee was born in Newark, New Jersey, on September 30, 1928, (Note: According to her obituary from The Hollywood Reporter and Playbill, Lee was 97 years old when she died, with The Hollywood Reporter stating that Lee was born in 1928 with the acknowledgement that some internet databases listed her year of birth as 1930.) and grew up there.
 As a child, she received growth hormone shots and frequently had pneumonia.

 She desired to be an actress from childhood, tracing those yearnings to watching Greta Garbo in the film Camille (1936).
 Although her mother wanted her to pursue training for a career in business, Lee persisted in her desires.
-She also began taking dancing lessons in her mid-teens, studying at Studio 61 in Carnegie Hall.
+She also began taking dancing lessons in her mid-teens, studying at Studio 61 at Carnegie Hall.